 Perhaps my favorite Barbara Stanwyck anecdote involves asking for a hotel room in Indianapolis.
 There for a movie with Clark Gable, the studio put up its stars in the best hotel in town.
 When she came into register, she was told her maid and companion could not stay with her; the hotel was “restricted – no coloreds allowed.”
 Unfazed, Barbara said, “Well just tell me the name of the best Negro hotel in town and we’ll go stay there.”
 The hotel ending up relenting and Stanwyck and her companion got their room.

-That’s tiny incident illustrates Barbara had grace, gumption, grit and class.
+That tiny incident evinces Barbara’s grace, gumption and class.
 You can tell right away that she was indeed “a stand-up dame.”
-That’s why, when I’m wondering ow to behave in a given situation, I feel I can’t go wrong if I ask myself, “WWBSD?”
+That’s why, when I’m wondering how to behave in a given situation, I feel I can’t go wrong if I just ask myself, “WWBSD?”